Birdhill

+Myth

+As recorded by J.F.
+Lynch, the village is, according to legend, named after an old Fianna story involving Oisín Mac Cumhaill.
+Upon returning from Tír na nÓg, Oisín met St.Patrick and annoyed the saint with his massive appetite.
+Oisín claimed that this was not for nothing; that in the time of the Fianna, everything was bigger.
+St. Patrick accused him of lying, so Oisín set off with his dog and a boy to find a massive bird (as well as a massive oak leaf and rowan berry).
+He fetched the Dord Fiann (horn of the Fianna) from a cave near Birdhill, and, once atop the height of the hill, used it to summon a bird as big as a cow.
+Oisín's dog killed the bird but then went mad, forcing Oisín to kill him.
+After then fetching the leaf and berry, he returned home with them and the corpse of the bird, proving to St. Patrick how big the food of the Fianna was.
+This story is written at the bottom of a sculpture of a bird in the village centre.

 Location

 The village is located at the junction of the R445 (formerly N7), the R466, R504 and the R494 about 20 km from Limerick.
-The R494 route connects Birdhill to the M7.
+The R494 route connects Birdhill to the M7.Traffic uses the existing slip roads with westbound traffic then passing over the motorway bridge.

-Public transport is provided by Bus Éireann who provide hourly bus services to Limerick and Dublin from Birdhill.
+Public transport is provided by Bus Éireann who provide multiple bus services a day to Limerick and Nenagh from Birdhill, on the 72, 323 and 323x routes.

 Birdhill railway station is served by two weekday trains each way on the Limerick–Ballybrophy railway line and a skeleton service on the Limerick to Nenagh Commuter Service.

 Railway line

 Birdhill railway station is on the Limerick–Ballybrophy railway line.

 A January 2012 national newspaper article suggested that Irish Rail was expected to seek permission from the National Transport Authority to close the line.
 An enhanced timetable was in force during 2012 however the service was again reduced from February 2013.

 Economy

-Birdhill is home to the Matt The Threshers Bar & Restaurant in the centre of the village which opened in 1984.
-Adjacent to the restaurant is the Old Barracks Coffee Roastery, which roasts its own coffee and has an in-house coffee shop, which opened in 2018.
-Across the road is the Coopers Bar.

-Petrogas opened a service area in October 2014 at junction 27 of the M7 at Birdhill.
-The Applegreen branded service area contains a Costa Coffee and a Burger King franchise.
-Traffic uses the existing slip roads with westbound traffic then passing over the motorway bridge.